-A total of 8,428 undocumented Afghans spontaneously returned or were deported from Pakistan through Torkham (Nangarhar province) and Spin Boldak (Kandahar province) border crossings from
+A total of 1,091undocumented Afghans spontaneously returned or were deported from Pakistan through the Turkham border (Nangarhar province) and Spin Boldak (Kandahar province) border crossings

-From 2 – 8 April 2017 6,628 undocumented Afghans returned from Pakistan and 9,315 undocumented Afghans returned from Iran.
-75% of returnees from Pakistan were
+5,088 undocumented Afghans returned from Pakistan and 6,357 undocumented Afghans returned from Iran.
+98% of returnees from Pakistan were assisted and 4% of returnees from

 Since 2008, the International Organization for Migration has supported undocumented Afghan returnees from Pakistan and Iran.
 In recent years, the numbers of undocumented returnees have increased and drastic spikes of returnee numbers have been registered in 2016 and 2017.
 A total of 760,000 undocumented Afghan returnees have been registered in the period from 1 January 2016 – 19 March 2017 and a total of 691 IDPs registered in the period 1 January 2016 – 19 March 2017, due to conflict-induced internal displacement.